smithclay/otlp2parquet/README.md

 # otlp2parquet

+> Ingest and store observability data in cheap object storage, servers optional

 `otlp2parquet` is a multi-platform tool for ingesting OpenTelemetry logs, metrics, and traces, converting them to Apache Parquet format, and storing them efficiently in object storage.
-It's designed for high performance and cost-effectiveness, with a ClickHouse-compatible schema.
+It's designed for running in serverless runtimes like AWS Lambda and Cloudflare workers.

+The current schema, like the [duckdb-otlp extension](https://github.com/smithclay/duckdb-otlp), is based on the ClickHouse OpenTelemetry exporter schema.
+Long-term, one goal of this project is to beome obsolete: in late 2025, initial work is underway on the [OpenTelemetry Arrow Protocol](https://github.com/open-telemetry/otel-arrow) that will make much of the translation this tool does unnessecary.

 **Key Features:**
 *   Ingests OTLP HTTP (protobuf, JSON, or JSONL) for logs, metrics, and traces.
-*   Converts to Apache Arrow RecordBatch and writes Parquet files.
+*   Writes Parquet files for easy querying in duckdb.
 *   Supports Docker, Cloudflare Workers (WASM), and AWS Lambda deployments.
-*   Separate Parquet files per metric type for optimal query performance.
-*   Optimized for binary size and performance.
-*   Unified storage layer via Apache OpenDAL (S3, R2, Filesystem, etc.).

 ## Platform & Feature Matrix